 Art in Action is a nonprofit organization dedicated to bringing visual arts education to the classroom.
 The program fosters the educational development and creativity of children through innovative visual arts programs and communities.
 Each class receives six art enrichment programs in-class during the school year.

 The Kolb Breakfast Book Club provides a unique opportunity to spark an interest in reading and foster a lifelong enjoyment.
 The Book Club is open to children of all reading abilities in grades K-5.
 Beginning in September, it meets the first Thursday of each month at 7:20 a.m. and adjourns at 8:20 a.m., in time for school.
 Meetings include a healthy light breakfast in the multi-purpose room before the students are divided into grade-level discussion groups.

 Some benefits of being a Kolb BBC member include:

-Grades K-2 will meet by grade, with easier selections in the fall ramping up to more complex selections in the spring.
-Grades 3-5 have a choice of joining the boys or girls group, or an adventure reading group.
+Students will meet by grade, with easier selections in the fall ramping up to more complex selections in the spring.

 Register today!
 The cost is $95.00 per child and includes breakfast and 10 books that the child keeps.
-Checks are made out to KOLB-PFC.
-Sign up by September 15 so we can have a book ready for your student.
+Checks are made out to Kolb PFC.
+Sign up by August 31 so we can have a book ready for your student.

 Program supported to help build positive skills needed for peaceful classrooms, lunchrooms, and schoolyards.
 The school assembly programs focus on character building as well as create safe schools.
 Using multimedia, live facilitation and audience participation, students are guaranteed skills to last a lifetime.